aycabta/netflix-seeker/README.md

 <dt><code>r</code></dt><dd>Seeks to the time what is saved by <code>s</code></dd>
 </dl>

-The seek seconds will be shown on next to video duration.
+The seek seconds will be shown on next to video title.